MONROE-PROJECT/Maintenance/README.md

     * login via SSH maintenance access (a node that does not reply on SSH should be treated as fully gray)
       * *systemctl restart marvind* - restarts the scheduling client
       * *biteback -f* - system self-test should report 24/24 successful tests, or errors

+## Replacements

+Nodes and components that are not recovered by software and power cycling actions, need to be replaced.

+[TODO: sync text from deliverable]